fastoch/JavaScript/Basic Node&Express.md

 specifically designed to handle errors.
 Or you can pass control to the next matching route, to handle special cases.
 We will how in the "Advanced Express" section.

-### Exercise
+## Exercise

-In the route `app.get('/now', ...)`, chain a middleware function and the final handler.
+- In the route `app.get('/now', ...)`, chain a middleware function and the final handler.
-In the middleware function, you should add the current time to the request object in the `req.time` key.
+- In the middleware function, you should add the current time to the request object in the `req.time` key.
-You can use `new Date().toString()`.
+- You can use `new Date().toString()`.
-In the handler, respond with a JSON object taking the structure {time: req.time}.
+- In the handler, respond with a JSON object taking the structure {time: req.time}.

+## Solution

 This time, I won't display the whole `myApp.js` file content, only the block of code that interests us:
 ```js